It’s that time of year again when employers begin to recruit seasonal staff to cover the busy Christmas and New Year period.

 - Chemical burns

-While it is your responsibility to ensure you operate any machinery you may need to use as part of your role as you have been shown and in a safe and responsible manner, it is the employer’s responsibility to make sure you have received that training, fully understand it and are capable of carrying out your tasks as trained.
+While it is your responsibility to ensure you operate any machinery as you have been trained and in a safe and responsible manner, it is the employer’s responsibility to make sure you have received that training, fully understand it and are capable of carrying out your tasks as trained.

 Therefore, if you do suffer an industrial injury while employed in a seasonal role, and it can be shown that your employer has failed in their responsibilities, you may be entitled to compensation.